BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_2_Resending_a_Transaction_with_RBF.md

 If a transaction is stuck, and you don't want to wait for it to expire entirely, if you opted-in to RBF, then you can double-spend using RBF to create a replacement transaction (or just use `bumpfee`).

-> :fire: ***What is the power of RBF?*** Obviously, RBF is very helpful if you created a transaction with too low of a fee and you need to get those funds through.
+> 🔥 ***What is the power of RBF?*** Obviously, RBF is very helpful if you created a transaction with too low of a fee and you need to get those funds through.
 However, the ability to generally replace unconfirmed transactions with updated ones has more power than just that (and is why you might want to continue using RBF with raw transactions, even following the advent of `bumpfee`).

 > For example, you might send a transaction, and then before it's confirmed, combine it with a second transaction.
 This allows you to compress multiple transactions down into a single one, decreasing overall fees.
 It might also offer benefits to privacy.
 There are other reasons to use RBF too, for smart contracts or transaction cut-throughs, as described in the [Opt-in RBF FAQ](https://bitcoincore.org/en/faq/optin_rbf/).